• Recipe Index

 • 1 ounce dark chocolate, finely chopped

 Please note that this recipe cannot be cut in half.
-Anything less than one cup of cream will not be enough volume to whip up properly.
+Anything less than 1 cup of cream will not be enough volume to whip up properly.

 Calories: 279kcalCarbohydrates: 21.7gProtein: 1.3gFat: 22.3gSaturated Fat: 14.1gCholesterol: 42mgSodium: 31mgPotassium: 23mgFiber: 0.7gSugar: 18.2gCalcium: 27mg